user-jiyichen/user-jiyichen.github.io/_pages/about.md

 My research develops scalable Bayesian methodology and computational tools for complex applied problems.
 I am also thinking about how deep generative models can empower Bayesian computation.
 I initiate and co-organize the department’s [Bayesian reading group](https://docs.google.com/spreadsheets/d/1TjVcgiL5OHDxMNK1HZgJJDFR3zyxfBesKZMlADuHpG8/edit?gid=0#gid=0).
 If you’d like to collaborate, chat about research/life, or give a guest talk at our reading group, please feel free to drop me an email!

-Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two wonderful and intellectually stimulating years, and was fortunate to be mentored by Professor [Dacheng Xiu](https://dachxiu.chicagobooth.edu/) and Professor [Per Mykland](https://galton.uchicago.edu/~mykland/).
-My master's thesis was on large-scale realized volatility prediction with machine learning (see my [presentation slides](/files/Master_Thesis_Presentation_Slides.pdf)).
+Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two intellectually stimulating years, and was fortunate to be mentored by Professor [Dacheng Xiu](https://dachxiu.chicagobooth.edu/) and Professor [Per Mykland](https://galton.uchicago.edu/~mykland/).
 Before UChicago, I received my B.S. in Statistics and Financial Mathematics also from UofT.

 Influenced by my prior academic training and research, I have continued to develop a side interest in financial machine learning.
 Outside of research, I spend a decent amount of time behind the lens and on the court.
 I enjoy the [theory](https://www.lab404.com/3741/readings/sontag.pdf) and practice of photography, and I carry the spirit of sportsmanship in the game of basketball and life.